4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/03/HighMemSite/index.md

     15282118    1.3MB         153cc8d0 System.Byte[]
     ```

-6. Dump out the string objects by using its Method Table (MT) value.
+6. Dump out the string objects by using their Method Table (MT) values.
 (MT values of types can be found in the first column of the above command's output.)

     ```
     !dumpheap -mt 7205eb40